xentrify/custom-pwnagotchi-plugins/README.md

 * @nagy_craig for the `display-password` plugin

 # License
-This repositry is licensed under the GPL 3 license.
+This repository is licensed under the GPL 3 license.